 H.2 The FRCR is required to provide a transparent and consulted

 assessment of the risk of unacceptable frequency conditions occurring, and their impact on Security of Supply inherent in the operation of the National Electricity Transmission System.
-It will set out which of these frequency risks the system should be secured against by National Grid ESO in their operation of the system to allow a balance to be struck between the consideration of risks, the benefit of avoiding these risks materialising, and the economic and efficient costs that will be incurred in ensuring the safe and secure operation of the system to do so.
+It will set out which of these frequency risks the system should be secured against by the ISOP in their operation of the system to allow a balance to be struck between the consideration of risks, the benefit of avoiding these risks materialising, and the economic and efficient costs that will be incurred in ensuring the safe and secure operation of the system to do so.

 H.3 The methodology underpinning the FRCR process, along with how this